 Rappahannock Schools Art

-The arts are alive in Rappahannock County schools and RAAC is there to support them with summer arts workshops, summer chorus & drama camp, after-school enrichment classes, grants to faculty & students — and with a display of their work at the Fall Art Tour main gallery.
+The arts are alive in Rappahannock County schools and RAAC is there to support them with Summer Chorus and Drama Camp, summer arts workshops, after-school enrichment classes, community theater and grants to faculty and students — and with a display of their work at the Fall Art Tour Main Gallery.

-Five schools are represented this year — Rappahannock County High School, Rappahannock County Elementary School, Wakefield Country Day School, Hearthstone School and Raising Brain Microschool.
+Six schools are represented this year — Rappahannock County High School, Rappahannock County Elementary School, Wakefield Country Day School, Hearthstone School, Raising Brain Microschool, and SPARK Summer Day Camp.

 Each was invited to create a collaborative mural or art installation with a theme of their choice.
 The teams of student artists range from kindergarteners to 12th graders.
-While each piece is unique, there are common threads that unite them — every child is creative & imaginative, and by working & problem-solving together they can create something valuable and beautiful.
+While each piece is unique, there are common threads that unite them — every child is creative and imaginative, and by working and problem-solving together they can create something valuable and beautiful.

-The main gallery is open on Saturday, November 2 and Sunday, November 3 from 10 am until 5 pm.
-The show will thereafter be open for visitors through December 13, Monday -Thursday from 10 am until 4 pm and Fridays from 10 am until 2 pm.
-Admission is FREE.
+The Main Gallery is open on Saturday Nov.
+1 and Sunday Nov.
+2 from 10 am – 5 pm.
+The student show can be viewed through Dec.
+12 — Monday -Thursday 10 am – 4 pm and Fridays 10 am – 2 pm.

-Special thanks to the Washington School for welcoming the Rappahannock Schools art, and the public.
+Special thanks to the Washington School for welcoming the community to view artwork from Rappahannock Schools.

 The Washington School is at 567 Mount Salem Avenue in the town of Washington.